trevorparker/website/_source/_posts/2014-05-14-hardening-ssl-in-nginx.md

 ~~~

 Security is a neverending process, so it is important to stay aware of and prepared to handle any change in the effectiveness of a cipher.
 Keeping an eye on resources such as [Mozilla's Recommended Ciphersuites](https://wiki.mozilla.org/Security/Server_Side_TLS#Recommended_Ciphersuite) and [SSL/TLS Deployment Best Practices by Qualys SSL Labs](https://www.ssllabs.com/projects/best-practices/) is a good place to start.

+**Updated October 14**: The recommended SSL protocols were revised to remove SSLv3 in light of the [POODLE exploit](http://googleonlinesecurity.blogspot.com/2014/10/this-poodle-bites-exploiting-ssl-30.html).